Hurd

 interior decorator who employs him to steal artifacts she has her eye

-a discount store and reselling them on eBay at a markup.
+a discount store and reselling them on Amazon at a markup.
 They have

 had better not ever cross him.
 In pursuit of her next possession, he